Summer motorcycle gloves have a tough job on their hands (pardon the pun).

 If you want to go even cheaper, then check out these Texspeed Gloves.
 We haven’t tried them but they get great ratings on Amazon and they cost just £24.99.
 They don’t look to be CE approved but if you’re on a budget, they look like a good bet.

-Whether they’re worth £400 is down to you.
+They are well made but whether they’re worth £300 is down to you.

 If you want to wear the same gloves as MotoGP legend Valentino Rossi then check out these Dainese Full Metal 6 Replica gloves.
 As you can expect from Dainese, they’re quality gloves and packed with features.
 Put it this way, if they’re good enough for Valentino…